UBESP-DCTV/docker2021ml/README.md

   # docker run -d --rm -v <path/to/your/project/directory>:/home/rstudio/persistent-folder -e PASSWORD=docker2021ml -p 8787:8787 corradolanera/docker2021ml
   ```
 > NOTES:
->  - Concerning the prompt in the code reported, any user, including the `root` user, can run commands that are prefixed with the `$` prompt.
-In contrast, the `root` user (or an administrator, in Windows) must run commands that are prefixed with the `#` prompt.
-You can also prefix these commands with the `sudo` command, if available, to run them.
 >  - Docker on Windows requires an unusual path specification, ie, `C:\Users\<your_name>\Documents\<your_project>` becomes `/c/Users/<your_name>/Documents/<your_project>`, take that into consideration when running the above mentioned command to correctly type your `<path/to/your/project/directory>`.
 Eg, to link the service to the folder `C:\Users\cl\Documents\test`, I would need to type `/c/Users/cl/Documents/test`.
 Please note that in that example it is supposed that the folder `C:\Users\cl\Documents\test` exists.
 >  - If you do not need/want persistent storage for the service (ie, you want to explore the hands-on or play with R), you can exclude the `-v <path/to/your/project/directory>:/home/rstudio/persistent-folder` part from the `# docker run` call.
 >  - You can change the password as you prefer changing the argument after `-e PASSWORD=` (it does not matter what the password is, but you must set one).
 The user name to use for the log in is always `rstudio`.